Revive, Reduce, Renew

 Revive, reduce, renew

-First and foremost, as riders we see it as our duty to do all we can to reduce the harm, protect the irreplaceable and show love for the world we love to ride.
+As riders, it is our duty to do all we can to reduce the harm, protect the irreplaceable and show our affection for the world we love to ride.

-In 2019 we undertook a period of ‘environmental reflection’.
-This year long project led to the development of our: Revive, reduce, renew strategy.
+Back in 2019, we undertook a period of ‘environmental reflection’.
+This project led to the development of our Revive, Reduce, Renew strategy.

 Revive